 Nothing frustrates customers more than feeling like they have an emergency and no one is available to help them.

 Lastly, thank the caller and reassure them that their phone call will be answered as soon as possible.

 Example Church Voice-mail Message:

 “Good morning, this is Tuesday, March 30th.
 Thank you for calling the accounting office at ABC Community Church.
 This is Kathy and I am sorry I missed your call.
 I will be in meetings until 3:00 today and will be responding to voicemail after that.
 If this is a matter that needs immediate attention please contact Stacy at extension 4354.
 Thank you for calling.”

 Other things to think about:

-- Voice-mail messages should be updated whenever you will be out of the office for an extended period of time.
+- Voicemail messages should be updated whenever you are out of the office for an extended period of time.

-- There should be a service standard that all voice-mail are responded to by the end of the business day.
+- There should be a service standard that all voicemails are responded to by the end of the business day.

 Organizations are judged based on their systems and processes that support the customer experience.